anuragk-02/game-recommender/readme.md

-A simple game recommender using Matrix factorization and tf-idf techniques.
+A simple game recommender using Matrix factorization and tf-idf vectorization.